carolstran/cv/README.md

 ## 📌 On The Side

+**Workshop Lead** @ [New Devs on the Block](https://newdevs.org/) _(Jul 2019 - Present)_ <br>
+Free, two-day workshops to help people build their first website.
+  - Creating a curriculum that covers HTML, CSS and a bit of JavaScript
+  - Preparing supplemental presentations on topics like accessibility and animations
+  - Events in Nürnberg and Vienna, now post-poned due to the COVID-19 outbreak
+  <br><br>

-**Web Development Instructor** @ [ReDI School of Digital Integration](https://www.redi-school.org/) _(Aug 2017 - Present)_<br>
+**Web Development Instructor** @ [ReDI School of Digital Integration](https://www.redi-school.org/) _(Feb 2017 - Aug 2021)_<br>
 Non-profit digital school for tech-interested newcomers applying for asylum in Germany.
-  - Building and continuously developing the course curriculum with a team of 4-8 other instructors
+  - Built and continuously developed the course curriculum with a team of 4-8 other instructors
-  - Leading classes to improve student comprehension of React, HTML, CSS and general web design principles
+  - Led classes to improve student comprehension of React, HTML, CSS and general web design principles
-  - Mentoring students through presentations and job search
+  - Mentored students through presentations and job search
   - _Note: Took a break from teaching in 2019_
   <br><br>

-**Co-Organizer** @ [QueerJS](https://queerjs.com/) _(Jun 2019 - Present)_<br>
+**Co-Organizer** @ [QueerJS](https://queerjs.com/) _(Jun 2019 - Dec 2021)_<br>
 🏳️‍🌈 A meetup for everyone where queer speakers take the stage.
-  - Selecting speakers and scheduling events
+  - Selected speakers and scheduling events
-  - Fostering an inclusive community and enforcing the code of conduct
+  - Fostered an inclusive community and enforced the code of conduct
   - 🐻 _Previously co-organized [BerlinJS](https://berlinjs.org/) from May 2018 - May 2020_
-  <br><br>

-**Workshop Lead** @ [New Devs on the Block](https://newdevs.org/) _(Jul 2019 - Present)_ <br>
-Free, two-day workshops to help people build their first website.
-  - Creating a curriculum that covers HTML, CSS and a bit of JavaScript
-  - Preparing supplemental presentations on topics like accessibility and animations
-  - Events in Nürnberg and Vienna, now post-poned due to the COVID-19 outbreak
   <br><br>

 ## 🎤 Public Speaking